hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-ip-name 80.122.52.70 acme.com

-The function for changing dns domain associated with ip.
+This function for changing dns domain associated with ip.

 *******************************************************************